 December 25, 1938: The Sunday insert of many newspapers featured this “Interview with a Stage-Struck Star” by Grace Wilcox which was part of the “For Women Only” section.
 So men, don’t read it!

-December 25, 1939: MGM’s holiday broadcast, “Christmas with the Hardy Family” which featured Judy singing “Silent Night.”
-That performance was most likely the prerecording that Judy made for MGM in 1937 (see the entry above).
+December 25, 1939: MGM’s holiday broadcast, “Christmas with the Hardy Family,” featured Judy singing “Silent Night.”
+That performance was actually the prerecording that Judy made for MGM in 1937 (see the entry above).
 The show was most likely a pre-recorded radio disc sent out by MGM to be played at the discretion of the radio stations, on this (the 25th) and other days during the holiday season.

 The Christmas bill at the King Theater in Honolulu, Hawaii, was Everybody Sing.